CityScrolls logo Explore Venice ›

 A similar Greek temple facade, also designed by Massari and featured in a popular film, can be found at San Barnaba.

-These top places are steps away from Zattere:
+These top spots are just a short walk from Zattere: